JordanMilne/Advocate/README.md

 * `mount()`ing other adapters is disallowed to prevent Advocate's blacklisting adapters from being clobbered.

-* Advocate does not (yet) support the user of HTTP proxies.
+* Advocate does not (yet) support the use of HTTP proxies.

 * Proper IPv6 support is still a WIP as noted above.